robole/title-sequences/readme.md

 #### Attribution

-[Fontdinerdotcom](https://fontmeme.com/fonts/fontdinerdotcom-font/) is free for personal use.
+I use the font [Fontdinerdotcom](https://fontmeme.com/fonts/fontdinerdotcom-font/).
+This is free for personal use only.